adobe/aio-cli-plugin-auth/README.md

   * aio-lib-core-ims-jwt for JWT token based login supporting Adobe I/O Console service integrations.
   * aio-lib-core-ims-oauth for browser based OAuth2 login.
-This plugin will launch a Chromium browser to guide through the login process.
+This plugin will launch a Chromium browser to guide the user through the login process.
 The plugin itself will *never* see the user's password but only receive the authorization token after the user authenticated with Adobe IMS.